Before you apply

 When you might not get released on bail

-You may find it hard to get bail if you:
+You may find it harder to get bail if you:

-- have broken the terms of bail before
+- have broken bail conditions in the past

-- have a criminal record, and the judge thinks you might reoffend
+- have a criminal record, and there’s a risk you might reoffend

-If you were refused bail in the last 28 days, you probably won’t get another hearing unless your situation has changed significantly.
+If you were refused bail in the last 28 days, you won’t get another hearing unless your situation has changed significantly.
 Explain what you think has changed in your application.

 If you are refused bail, you’ll get a written statement telling you why.